-To help encourage compliance with Federal and state wage laws, TiM only permits day rates for employees affiliated with the DGA or SAG-AFTRA.
+To help encourage compliance with Federal and state wage laws, TiM only permits day rates for employees affiliated with the DGA, SAG-AFTRA, or Local 800.
 Otherwise, non-exempt employees should be hourly and exempt employees should be weekly.

 Certain job descriptions are allowed to be processed by the payroll company as exempt, but most are not.

 - Reach out to your payroll coordinator or paymaster and determine which job descriptions you can classify as exempt, along with any questions you have about calculating hourly rates.